TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.9.md

 ---

-And the patriarchs, moved with jealousy against Joseph, sold him into Egypt: and God was with him,
+"The patriarchs, moved with jealousy against Joseph, sold him into Egypt.
+God was with him,